truenito/shortify/README.md

 =======
 # shortify
-Implementing a simple but functional URL shortener.
+Simple but functional URL shortener, just add water.

+Deploy to Heroku, run rake db:seed to have a starting point and use the UI to create shortened URLs!